 H2O Talk: Water - Environment - Society

 This podcast will focus on a variety of water resources related topics and the interrelationship of water to our environment and society.
-The Podcast will be hosted by Tom Bellinger, Tom Cech and Greg Dewey.
-Dr. Thomas Bellinger is a hydrologist and professor has over 40 years in the water science field.
-Mr. Tom Cech is a water resources professional, author, and professor also with over 40 years in water resources.
-Greg Dewey PE, is an experienced water manager who has worked for the the federal government, the City of Loveland, CO, and is now an engineer with Northern Water, a key water purveyor in northeastern Colorado.
+The Podcast will be hosted by Tom Bellinger, and Joe Lyons.
+Dr. Thomas Bellinger, a professionally certified hydrologist and professor has over 40 years in the water science field with the Department of Interior and is currently on the faculty at the University of Colorado - Denver and the Metropolitan State University of Denver.
+Joe Lyons is an experienced Hydraulic Engineer/Hydrologist who has worked in the water science field with the Department of Interior.
+Tom and Joe have bee colleagues and friends for over 38 years.
 Podcasts will touch on issues such as climate change, water use and distribution, ground and surface water, water law, rivers, glaciers, snow, wetlands, etc. The Podcast format will vary from a host to host discussion to a discussion the between the co-hosts and invited guests with expertise on a variety of topics.
 Eventually, listeners may be invited to call in with questions.
 The podcast will run 25-40 minutes on a bi-weekly basis.
 Note that season one was a pilot season with Tom Bellinger as host.
 Season two began the co-hosting format with Tom Bellinger and Tom Cech.
-The third season in 2024 will be co-hosted by the ”two Toms” and Greg - the Three Amigos of Water.
-Enjoy!
+The third season in 2024 was be co-hosted by the ”two Toms” and Greg.
+Our 4th Season, starting in January 2025 will be hosted by Tom Bellinger, Joe Lyons with a variety of new topics on water.
+Stay Tuned!
 The co-hosts can be contacted through email at h2otalkpodcast@aol.com.

 Listen on: